Structure-Based Drug Discovery & Design Services : Strategies and Implementation

 Protein Structure in Drug Discovery & Design

-During the following years, advances in methods and instrumentation for X-ray crystallography, the increased application of protein cloning and the development of new molecular biology methods and laboratory techniques, the arrival of dedicated synchrotron radiation facilities, and the establishment of large structural genomics consortia have completely transformed the field of structural biology.
-It would be safe to say that structure-based drug design is currently the state-of-the-art strategy at all large pharmaceutical and biotech companies.
+Advances in methods and instrumentation, the increased application of protein cloning, the development of new molecular biology methods and laboratory techniques, the arrival of dedicated synchrotron radiation facilities and the development of synchrotron X-ray crystallography, and the establishment of large structural genomics consortia have completely transformed the field of structural biology.
+In addition, the resolution revolution in cryo-electron microscopy (cryo-EM) has transformed the tools for protein structure determination in recent years (Cebi et al., 2024).

-Currently, structure-based drug design offers various strategies for initiating a project.
+It would be safe to say that structure-based drug design has become the state-of-the-art strategy in integrated drug discovery projects at large pharmaceutical and biotech companies.
+The method offers various strategies for initiating a project.
 A crucial requirement before choosing a strategy is a thorough analysis of available information about the target.
-For instance, having an experimental structure and establishing robust and reproducible crystallization conditions for the protein are essential steps before starting a structure-based drug design project.
-Only an experimental three-dimensional structure enables us to fully exploit this method, significantly accelerating the drug design process.
+For instance, having an experimental structure (determined by X-ray crystallography or cryo-EM) and establishing robust, reproducible crystallization conditions for the protein are essential steps before starting a structure-based drug design project.
+Only an experimentally determined three-dimensional structure, preferably with a resolution better than 2.4 Å, enables us to fully exploit this method, thereby significantly accelerating the drug design process.

 Planing a Structure-Based Drug Design Project: Basic Strategies